SheeYeap02/SEAM-FOCS/README.md

     ![image](https://github.com/SheeYeap02/SEAM-FOCS/assets/84632952/a86603bf-af01-4a7b-ae08-c981a81e5cbf)

 11. In browser, type localhost:8080/dist/{your desire page} to view the page. e.g. localhost:8080/dist/index.html  <-- this is for enrollment page testing

+Note: You may need to enable or install some plugins like Lombok.
+IDE will detect for you